 Today, that is our passion.

 The vision of the original NEF Board of Directors was to establish a Sustaining Fund that would allow for annual grant funding from the investment returns.
-As needs have grown in the school district, the NEF typically grants 4% to 5% of the Sustaining Fund annually in addition to funds raised through an Annual Appeal, a town-wide Spelling Bee, as well as the NEF Gift for Education Cards program.
+As needs have grown in the school district, the NEF typically grants 4% of the Sustaining Fund annually in addition to funds raised through an Annual Appeal, a town-wide Trivia Bee, as well as the NEF Gratitude Cards program.
 In total, the NEF grants over $100,000 per year to the Needham Public Schools.

 “Children represent the future for all of us.
 We must pass on the legacy that you should never stop learning.”